Tasmanian ATOD Service Directory

 North West Coast

-YFCC provides a wide range of services to address the needs of community members who’s lives are affected by AOD misuse including early intervention, outreach services, specialist intervention, group work, support and information to families/carers and friends.
-Counselling and case management services are free, confidential and are available right across NW Tasmania, including the West Coast and King island.
+YFCC provides a wide range of services to address the needs of community members who’s lives are affected by AOD use including early intervention, outreach services, specialist intervention, group work, support and information to families/carers and friends.
+All services are free, confidential and are available right across NW Tasmania, including the West Coast and King island.

 Needle and Syringe Program (NSP)

 The NSP provides information, clean injecting equipment and a disposal service at 62 Stewart Street, Devonport.